 configuration.GetSection("ExampleSettings"));

-Configuration can now be injected into services using Dependency Injection by resolving the IOptions<T>
+After the registration, the configuration can be injected into services using Dependency Injection by resolving the IOptions<T>

 service: